The Devil to Pay (2019 film): Plot

-After realizing she has been tricked into doing Tommy’s dirty bidding, Lemon makes a run for her life.
+After realizing she has been tricked into doing Tommy's dirty bidding, Lemon makes a run for her life.
 She creates a distraction and escapes from Bull.
 However, Lemon knows that the Runions will keep coming after her.
-Therefore, she lures Bull away from the town and takes him to the cult’s land.
+Therefore, she lures Bull away from the town and takes him to the cult's land.
 The religious cult follows a strict no-weapons policy.
-As a result, when Bull follows Lemon to the cult’s land, he is apprehended.
-The cult’s leader punishes Bull for his arrogance and kills him using sulfuric acid.
+As a result, when Bull follows Lemon to the cult's land, he is apprehended.
+The cult's leader punishes Bull for his arrogance and kills him using sulfuric acid.

 With Bull dead, Lemon returns home to rescue Coy.
 Lemon strategically targets the men looking after Coy.
-She uses Bull’s truck to lure Wade outside the house.
+She uses Bull's truck to lure Wade outside the house.
 Lemon attacks him with a crowbar.
 When Wade refuses to stand down, Lemon brutally kills him by smashing his skull.
 The last remaining member of the Runion gang, Dixon, tries to threaten Lemon.
 However, she retrieves a gun and forces him to stand down.
 She asks him to tell Tommy that their deal is over.

-If Tommy comes after Coy again, Lemon threatens to raise a Query that could jeopardize Tommy’s business.
-However, Dixon’s words convince Lemon that her actions will lead to war.
+If Tommy comes after Coy again, Lemon threatens to raise a Query that could jeopardize Tommy's business.
+However, Dixon's words convince Lemon that her actions will lead to war.
 Lemon realizes that Tommy will not spare her.
-Therefore, she chains Dixon to his brothers bodies in a hole leaving him alive and heads to confront Tommy.
+Therefore, she chains Dixon to his brothers' bodies in the grave they had dug for her son, leaving him alive, and heads to confront Tommy.
 At that house, Tommy tries to talk Lemon out of harming her.
 However, Lemon shoots Tommy dead.
-Before leaving town, she stops by Grady’s and informs him there will be a war.
+Before leaving town, she stops by Grady's and informs him there will be a war.
 He also informs her that a body without hands was found by hikers only 15 miles away.
 She cries and says Tarlee tried his hardest to make it back.
 She gives Grady a key and tells him she left some loose ends at her house and that it will either end with the key or more dirt, up to him.
 She alludes to him either letting Dixon free or burying him with the bodies.
 With all the threats negated, Lemon reunites with her son in a heartwarming moment.

 Ultimately, Lemon succeeds in protecting her son despite being double-crossed by Tommy.
 Moreover, Lemon cleverly takes out her enemies and makes the deaths look like a result of a war between the Knox and the Runion factions.

-Lemon’s actions echo the moral of the story she tells Coy earlier in the film, where a person must do anything necessary to survive as the crooked and evil world will always try to destroy them.
-Thus, Lemon’s story comes full circle as she goes from being a homemaker to a force of fury when her son’s life is threatened.
-The film ends with Lemon using the money she took from Tommy’s house to start a new life.
+Lemon's actions echo the moral of the story she tells Coy earlier in the film, where a person must do anything necessary to survive as the crooked and evil world will always try to destroy them.
+Thus, Lemon's story comes full circle as she goes from being a homemaker to a force of fury when her son's life is threatened.
+The film ends with Lemon using the money she took from Tommy's house to start a new life.
 Lemon and Coy drive away into the sunset, leaving the carnage behind.